elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

-In [Issue #3](http://practicingruby.com/articles/31), we discussed the numerous downsides of mixing configuration code with application code.
-We then went on to discuss how using YAML files can eliminate many of those problems.
-But since nothing is perfect, we're back again today to discuss some of the downsides of YAML based configurations as well as some alternative approaches that have their own ups and downs.
-We'll also touch on some practices that should be followed regardless of how you implement your configuration systems.
+In [Issue #3](http://practicingruby.com/articles/31), we looked at the downsides of mixing configuration code with application code.
+We discussed how storing configuration data in YAML files can solve many of those issues, but not all of them.
+In this article, we will explore the limitations of the YAML format, and then consider the tradeoffs involved in using various alternative solutions.

 ### Dynamic Configuration

-Practicing Ruby reader Franklin Webber responded to some of the questions posed in Issue #3.
-In particular, he shared an example of YAML's aliasing functionality which allows you to reduce duplication in your configuration files.
+In response to the questions posed by Issue #3, Franklin Webber demonstrated how YAML's aliasing functionality can be used to reduce duplication in a configuration file:

 ```
 default: &DEFAULT